ublue-os/ucore/README.md

 ### NVIDIA

+#### Included Drivers

 If you installed an image with `-nvidia` in the tag, the nvidia kernel module, basic CUDA libraries, and the nvidia-container-toolkit are all are pre-installed.

 Note, this does NOT add desktop graphics services to your images, but it DOES enable your compatible nvidia GPU to be used for nvdec, nvenc, CUDA, etc. Since this is CoreOS and it's primarily intended for container workloads the [nvidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html) should be well understood.

-Note the included driver is the [latest nvidia driver](https://github.com/negativo17/nvidia-driver/blob/master/nvidia-driver.spec) as bundled by [negativo17](https://negativo17.org/nvidia-driver/).
+The included driver is the [latest nvidia driver](https://github.com/negativo17/nvidia-driver/blob/master/nvidia-driver.spec) as bundled by [negativo17](https://negativo17.org/nvidia-driver/).
 This package was chosen over rpmfusion's due to it's granular packages which allow us to install just the minimal `nvidia-driver-cuda` packages.

-#### Other NVIDIA Drivers
+#### Other Drivers

 If you need an older (or different) driver, consider looking at the [container-toolkit-fcos driver](https://hub.docker.com/r/fifofonix/driver/).
 It provides pre-bundled container images with nvidia drivers for FCOS, allowing auto-build/loading of the nvidia driver IN podman, at boot, via a systemd service.